 graphic designer Adolphe Mouron, known as Cassandre.

-inspired by the work of Tom Thomson, who died under mysterious
+by the work of Tom Thomson, who died under mysterious circumstances

-circumstances while on a trek in Ontario's Algonquin Park in 1917 (his
+while on a trek in Ontario's Algonquin Park in 1917 (his body was found

 Group of Seven artists were strongly influenced by Post-Impressionism,